rajululkahf/alyal/README.md

 1. Run `make` to compile.
 1. Run `make test` to test binary's fitness.
-1. Run `alyal /usr/bin/` to install it.
+1. Run `cp alyal /usr/bin/` to install it.
 1. Run `alyal help` for help.